 The next three days will be in various backcountry locations ranging from Kananaskis Country to locations along the Banff/Jasper Highway as far north as the Bow Summit area.
 Locations are dependant upon snow conditions.

-Participants ares responsible for their own transport to Canmore and on the field days.
+Participants are responsible for their own transport to Canmore and for themselves and guides on the field days.
 Canmore is a 1 hour (100km) drive west from Calgary.

 If you are flying from afar for the program we suggest that you rent a car for your visit.
 In addition to getting you to the program locations, it will allow you to explore our region a bit after program hours.
 For example you can visit Banff and enjoy the hot pools and sample the numerous restaurants.

 Accommodation in Canmore is not included.
 A variety of accommodation options exist in both Canmore and Banff, including campsites, hostels, all levels of hotels as well as condo style accommodation with kitchens or suites.
 We recommend that you book your own pre and post-trip accommodations well in advance as all levels of accommodations in the Bow Valley fill quickly.
 You can find information about accommodation options at http://www.tourismcanmore.com/accommodations/overview as well as on TripAdvisor.